-4.2.
-The production of the vowel sound in the syllables 'in, yn, and im' by Tunisian English language teachers
+The production of the vowel sound in the syllables <in, yn, im> by Tunisian English language teachers

 The same variable was checked through the same statistical test for the population of teachers which comprised 8 participants.
 As far as read speech is concerned, the one-tailed Wilcoxen test (with df =7 and p<.05) provided a non-significant value.
-However, when the same test was run for spontaneous speech, a significant $\frac{T}{V}$ value was provided ($\frac{T}{V}$ = 27, df= 7, p<.05.
+However, when the same test was run for spontaneous speech, a significant value was provided (T= 27, df= 7, p<.05.
 These results show that while teachers control their pronunciation of the target segments in read speech, interference from L2 was unavoidable in spontaneous speech where less control takes place.
 Table 1 provides means and standard deviations for the production of the target segments by the population of teachers in read speech and spontaneous speech.

-Table1: Descriptive statistics of the use of French nasalized vowel in read and spontaneous speech by Tunisian teachers
+Table1: Descriptive statistics of the use of French nasalized vowel in read and spontaneous

-4. 3.
-Word stress placement in polysyllabic English words by Tunisian EFL learners:
+Word stress placement in polysyllabic English words by Tunisian EFL learners

-Stress placement in the 20 polysyllabic words used in the test was diagnosed-and the number of observations where stress was placed on the last syllable (i.e. according to the French stress patterns) was compared to the number of observations where stress was placed elsewhere (whether correctly or incorrectly).
-A one-tailed Wilcoxen Matched-Pairs Signed ranks test was used to check the significance of the values obtained in read speech first, by the 30 students and verify the hypothesis that the participants would assign French stress to polysyllabic English words.
+Stress placement in the 20 polysyllabic words used in the test was diagnosed and the number of observations where stress was placed on the last syllable (i.e. according to the French stress patterns) was compared to the number of observations where stress was placed elsewhere (whether correctly or incorrectly and which was classified as "other" in the analysis).
+A one-tailed Wilcoxen Matched-Pairs Signed -ranks test was used to check the significance of the values obtained in read speech first, by the 30 students and verify the hypothesis that the participants would assign French stress to polysyllabic English words.
 The results were significant (T= 42, df=19; p<.05).
 The same test was also run for spontaneous speech and the results were significant as well (T= 48, df=19; p<.05).
-Regular past verbs like "educated, ignored, and hampered" received final stress on 'ed' in more than 60% of the cases in both read and spontaneous speech.
-Similar percentages were obtained for words "complexity, assignment, prestigious", which received final stress in more than 59% of the cases.
-Table 2 provides means and percentages of the values obtained
+Regular past verbs like educated, ignored, and hampered received final stress on <-ed> in more than 60% of the cases in both read and spontaneous speech.
+Similar percentages were obtained for the words complexity, assignment, prestigious, which received final stress in more than 59% of the cases.
+Table 2 provides means and percentages of the values obtained.